alesti/tinkering-tinkerbell/hardware.md

 ![1st generation case with Odroids and Switch](pics/case_sm.jpg)

-An improved version (february 2023) in the front:
+An improved version with H2 types and better fan distribution (february 2023) on the left:

 ![2nd generation case with Odroids (H2 in black, H3 in colored rack)](pics/case-2nd-gen_sm.jpg)